 Step 2: She begins filming room by room and labeling each of the rooms she works in.
 This process takes anywhere from 4-8 hours as the camera has to take a 360-degree slow rotating shot for every step of the virtual tour, and there are anywhere from 10-30 steps.

 Step 3: Don’t get caught.
 Melanie must be extra careful not to get a photo taken of her since the camera is panning all the way around, and if she is the footage is removed in editing.

 Step 4: Edit, make sure all the footage is there, and any strange lines, lighting, etc. are removed from the photos.

-Step 5: Melanie hands the footage to me (marketing), to piece the shots together and create the finished virtual tour video, it is shared with the client and all our Timeline friends.
+Step 5: Melanie hands the footage to marketing to piece the shots together and create the finished virtual tour video.
+Then, it is shared with the client and all our Timeline friends.

-Here is a sample video of a home halfway through build and then a video of that same home when it was finished building.
+Here is an example of a home halfway through build and then a tour of that same home when it was finished building.